-As required by our company policy and procedures, our Senior Vice President and Corporate Secretary sends a report twice a year on the company’s corporate political contributions to the Board of Directors.
+As required by our company policy and procedures, our Associate Vice President for U.S. State Government Affairs & Policy sends a report twice a year on the company’s corporate political contributions to the Board of Directors.
 The report discloses every contribution, including the name of each candidate, committee or event contributed to and the amount disbursed.
 It also includes all trade association dues spent on lobbying and political activity in the U.S. that are greater than $25,000.
 Our contributions, policies and practices are reviewed and overseen by the Governance Committee of the Board of Directors.

 We are also highly transparent with the public.
 We post our corporate political and PAC contributions in the U.S. categorized by state, candidate and amount to this website semiannually.

 In 2019, we contributed a total of $734,250 to support the campaigns of 339 candidates for state-level offices in 21 states plus the District of Columbia.
 We also supported state legislative leadership committees of both parties, industry-affiliated PACs, and national organizations representing elected state officials that meet periodically to discuss policy issues.
 Our representatives involved in state-government-affairs activities made the recommendations for specific contributions based on the budget and priorities approved by the Contributions Committee.